spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/windows.md

     [Add a Manifest to an Add-on Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-manifest-addon.md#add-manifest-to-add-on-profile) guide to create an add-on cluster profile with a custom manifest.

-14. Use the manifest provided below for a sample ASP.NET application, or alternatively, use your own Windows application manifest.
+14. Use the manifest provided below for a sample ASP.NET application.
+Alternatively, use your own Windows application manifest.
 It is essential to include in the **spec** block of the manifest the **nodeSelector: "kubernetes.io/os": windows** specification.
 This specification is required for Kubernetes to know that the application needs to be deployed on a Windows node.